 Liberia is a country rich in cultural and linguistic diversity.
 English serves as the official language, playing a vital role in government, education, and communication.
-This makes it a unifying force in a nation where over 20 indigenous languages are spoken1.
+This makes it a unifying force in a nation where over 20 indigenous languages are spoken.

 While English is the primary language, indigenous tongues like Kpelle, Bassa, and Vai add depth to the cultural tapestry.
-For example, the Bassa language is spoken by about 350,000 people, while Vai has around 104,000 speakers2.
+For example, the Bassa language is spoken by about 350,000 people, while Vai has around 104,000 speakers.
 These languages reflect the diverse heritage of the region.

 Liberian English, a unique variant, blends standard English with local expressions.
 This creole form is widely understood and used in everyday interactions.
 Understanding this linguistic landscape offers insight into the nation’s identity and traditions.